eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ##	Application engineers of different EDA products

 Skill sets for application engineers of different EDA products:
++ skill set:
-+ Bus protocols such as AMBA-AXI, AHB, APB, I2C, SPI
+	- Bus protocols such as AMBA-AXI, AHB, APB, I2C, SPI
-+ Expert in coding SV Testbench, drivers, monitors, scoreboards, checkers
+	- Expert in coding SV Testbench, drivers, monitors, scoreboards, checkers
-+ Experience in C/C++,Shell/Perl scripting.
+	- Experience in C/C++,Shell/Perl scripting.
-+ Understanding of AHB, AXI and other bus protocols and system architecture is a plus.
+	- Understanding of AHB, AXI and other bus protocols and system architecture is a plus.
-+ Expert in System Verilog and OVM/UVM based verification.
+	- Expert in System Verilog and OVM/UVM based verification.
-+ Preferred Expertise in MIPI UniPro/UFS Protocol and UVM.
+	- Preferred Expertise in MIPI UniPro/UFS Protocol and UVM.
-+ To help the team to verify the existing design (UFS/UniPro)
+	- To help the team to verify the existing design (UFS/UniPro)
-+ Preferable: Experience in one/more of the following areas PCI_Express, USB, SATA, SDIO, MIPI and /or AMBA standards (OCP, AXI, AHB etc.)
+	- Preferable: Experience in one/more of the following areas PCI_Express, USB, SATA, SDIO, MIPI and /or AMBA standards (OCP, AXI, AHB etc.)
-+ Experience with verification methodology like OVM/VMM/UVM
+	- Experience with verification methodology like OVM/VMM/UVM
-+ Experience in constrained-random verification is a strong plus
+	- Experience in constrained-random verification is a strong plus
++ skill set:
+	- Flex-Logix Inference Software team is looking for Applications engineer or Software engineer, ideally with an EDA background.
+You will serve as an internal application engineer between its Softlogic group (Verilog generation and optimization) and its EFLX compiler (primarily place-and-route technology).
+The position will report to the Senior Director of FPGA Technology.
+The successful applicant will serve as a bridge between the two groups and as an ambassador for the backend technology (these groups) to the customer application engineering group.
+As such, the position offers great upward growth potential, including direct paths into either software or hardware engineering, customer application engineering, or management.
+	- As senior EDA application engineer, you will be the bridge between the Verilog and Place and Route teams, and from those groups to the rest of Flex Logix.
+You will work at the application level to understand the performance of Flex Logix’s backend solutions, provide ideas and suggestions to the backend team to improve performance, debug applications that are failing, and pinpoint areas of improvement for the backend team.
+In order to perform these responsibilities, you will need to develop a reasonably deep understanding of backend eFPGA implementation as well as a user level understanding of neural network applications.
+	* Collaborating with the applications, softlogic, architecture, and compiler teams to determine low-latency, high-throughput schemes for executing neural networks on our ML accelerator.
+	* Understanding low level operator/algorithm implementation and developing APIs to invoke individual operators at the graph level.
+	* Making minor modifications to operator/algorithm implementations.
+	* Devising unit tests for new deep learning models.
+	* Evaluating the performance of the neural network on silicon.
+	* Designing and developing supporting libraries that run some neural network operators on CPUs.
+	* Diagnosing and fixing performance and integration issues across the software stack using simulators and hardware.
+	* Reasonably proficient in Verilog and understanding general FPGA implementation.
+	* Excellent communication skills, and the ability to support internal and external customers of eFPGA backend technology.
+	* BS/MSEE/CE/CS with a minimum of 2 years of experience in software support.
+	* Experience debugging Verilog or SystemVerilog RTL designs.
+	* Experience in debugging and maintaining SystemVerilog test-benches.
+	* Experience in debugging gate-level timing simulations.
+	* Experience in maintaining scripts and automation framework for test regressions.
+	* Knowledge of eFPGA architecture.
+	* Knowledge of Digital Designs.
+	* Knowledge of Software architecture and place and route algorithms.
+	* Familiarity with C/C++ coding.
+	* Familiarity with SystemVerilog RTL coding.
+	* Familiarity with scripting in Python or Perl.
 + skill set:
 	- BLAH.
 + skill set: